 - A digital portfolio (Additional Information - Supplemental Materials section).

-IMPORTANT DATES FOR 2022-2023 FULBRIGHT AWARDS FOR GREEK ARTISTS
+IMPORTANT DATES FOR THE 2024-2025 FULBRIGHT AWARDS FOR GREEK ARTS PROFESSIONALS

 Attendance is required